nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/tutorial/02-display-todos.md

 # Node Nx Tutorial - Step 2: Display todos

+## Nx.dev Tutorial | Node | Step 2: Display Todos

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I4-sO2LeVbU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Great! you now have a server application set up to show some data when going to the `/api` route.
+Great!
+We now have a server application set up to show some data when going to the `/api` route.

-Next, you're going to add a new service, and set up some server side templates.
+Next, we're going to add a new service, and set up some server side templates.

 ## Creating a todos service

-With Nx, you have the ability to scaffold out new code for your application.
-Create a Todos service and populate some todos!
+With Nx, we have the ability to scaffold out new code for our application.
+Let's create a Todos service and populate some todos!

 **Run `nx generate @nrwl/nest:service todo --project todos --directory app` to generate our new service**